EVENT ENDEDLast updated March 20, 2026, 10:40 PM EDT

-Trump administration live updates: DHS shutdown urgency grows as funding talks drag on
+DHS shutdown urgency grows as negotiators hold more funding talks

-Senate Majority Leader John Thune threatened to nix the upcoming two-week Easter recess unless negotiators can strike a deal on funding for the department.
+Senate Majority Leader John Thune threatened to nix the chamber's two-week Easter recess unless negotiators can strike a deal on Department of Homeland Security funding.

 What to know today